Meditations on First Philosophy: Preface to the reader

 Descartes explains how he made a mention of the two questions, the existence of God, and the soul, in his Discourse on Method.
 Following this, he received objections, and two of them he considers are of importance.
 The first is how he concludes that the essence of the soul is a thing that thinks, excluding all other nature.
 To this he says that he has a clear perception that he is a thinking thing, and has no other clear perception, and from this he concludes that there is nothing else in the essence of the self.

 The second is that from the idea I have of something that is more perfect than myself, it cannot be concluded that it exists.
 In the treatise we will see that in fact from the idea that there is something more perfect than myself, it follows that this exists.

 It goes on to comment that on a general level the reasoning used by the atheists for denying the existence of God is based in the fact that "we ascribe to God affections that are human, or we attribute so much strength and wisdom to our minds" that we presume to understand that which God can and ought to do.
 He says that we have to consider God as incomprehensible and infinite, and our minds as limited and finite.

-Finally says that the treatise was submitted to some men of learning to know their difficulties and objections, and are answered at the end of it.
+Finally, he says that the treatise was submitted to some men of learning to know their difficulties and objections, and are answered at the end of it.

+Structure

+Descartes does not outline the text with a systematic structure.
+He writes the meditations in a first-person point-of-view, intending for the readers to meditate with him.
+Thus, the text serves as a handbook of meditative practices—it does not only convey a message, but an experience, too.

 Summary and analysis

+The Meditations is written in the first person, so many authors refer to the arguments as simply spoken by René Descartes, but others consider that he is speaking in the person of an alter ego who they call "the meditator", as is done here sometimes.
+(Wikipedia is collaboratively edited, so no consistency has been enforced on this.)